HectareaGalbis/VisualSignals3D/README.md

 ## Connecting the signals

 With Visual Signals 3D, the receivers are the nodes that are connected to emitters and not viceversa.
 To illustrate this, let's create a new scene called `example`.
+I've added some light and a sky, but feel free to leave it blank.

 ![Connecting signals 1](/images/ConnectingSignals1.png)

+Let's instantiate a `Clock` and a `Printer`.